-GP3 Site East of A102, West of Millennium Way IIA Objective Likely Effects 1.
-Create environments that support good health .
-Create environments that support good health and well-being and reduce health inequalities.
+GP3 Site East of A102, West of Millennium Way IIA Objective , l l Likely Effects I. Create environments that support good health and well-being and reduce health inequalities.
 2. Reduce and prevent crime and fear of crime.
-3. Preserve and enhance the significance of areas protect their setting. and buildings designated for their historic and/or archaeological interest and 4.
-Create places, spaces and buildings that are we vistas, and enhance the diversity and distinctive , , respect identified views and 5.
-Support the creation of opportunities for rewa arding and satisfying employment.
-6. Improve opportunities for prosperity and ecor nomic growth.
+3. Preserve and enhance the significance of areas protect their setting. and buildings designated for their historic and/or arc haeological interest and 4.
+Create places, spaces and buildings that are we vistas, and enhance the diversity and distinctive ll-designed, integrate effectively with one another, roness of the local character. espect identified views and 5.
+Support the creation of opportunities for rewa rding and satisfying employment.
+6. Improve opportunities for prosperity and econ omic growth.
 7. Increase participation in, and improve access to, education, skills-based training, and life-long learning.
 8. Ensure everyone has access to decent, appropriate and affordable housing.
-9. Enhance the area as a business and tourist destination.
-10. Ensure community services and facilities are accessible to everyone.
-11. Encourage a sense of place, community identity Encourage a sense of place, community identity and belonging.
-2. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
-3. Reduce the need to travel by delivering more sustainable patterns of urban development that integrate with accessible and sustainable methods of transportation.
+9. Enhance the area as a business and tourist dest 10.
+Ensure community services and facilities are accessible to everyone.
+11. Encourage a sense of place, community identity 11.
+Encourage a sense of place, community identity and belonging.
+12. Minimise waste, maximise reuse and recycling of waste, and increase landfill diversion.
+13. Reduce the need to travel by delivering more s ustainable patterns of urban development that integ rate with accessible and sustainable methods of transportation.
 14. Address climate change by reducing greenhouse gas emissions; and improve the borough's ability to adapt to climate change.
 15. Protect, restore and enhance biodiversity, landscapes and the open space network, improving public access where appropriate.
 16. Seek to improve air quality and protect natural resources such as soil, land and ecosystems.
 17. Reduce and manage flood risk.
 Sustainability Commentary Health Commentary Equality Commentary

 The provision of a new neighbourhood and the specific design and layout included in the allocation will support the sense of place and create an environment that responds well to its surroundings and creates a human scale.
 The provision of a public green space supports biodiversity and ecosystem enhancement.
+The allocation should be updated to address flood risk, potentially taking the opportunity to include SUDS infrastructure.
+Black redstarts are a protected species that has habitats on Greenwich Peninsula, development proposals should include measures to protect and expand their habitat.

 The inclusion of a new public green space and new pedestrian and cycle routes through the site will enhance opportunities for recreation and active transportation.
+In particular, improved walking and cycling routes between this site and the town centre and tube station at North Greenwich will significantly improve opportunities for active transport.
 The allocation also includes extensive air and noise pollution mitigation measures.